 - Economical —Tankless water heaters only heat up the water you access.
-This can save you approximately 20% on your water heating expenses.
-They also occupy less space since they can be attached to walls, under cabinets or in closets.
+This can save you up to 20% on your water heating expenses.
+They also occupy less area since they can be attached to walls, below cabinets or in closets.

-- Stay Away From Water Devastation—When there’s no tank to burst, there’s no fixtures.
-Although a leak can occur with any equipment, tankless water heaters won’t burst or cause destruction the way 40 gallons of water will.
+- Avoid Water Devastation—When there’s no tank to burst, there’s no fixtures.
+Although a leak can occur with any plumbing appliance, tankless water heaters won’t flood or cause destruction the way 40 gallons of water will.

 - Better water—Tankless water heaters don’t collect water.
 That way, you regularly have pure, clean water that’s not rusty or dirty.

-McKinley Heating Service Experts is Here for All of Your Plumbing Issues
+McKinley Heating Service Experts is Here for Each One of Your Plumbing Issues

-McKinley Heating Service Experts’s plumbing team can assist with repairing leaks, putting in low-flow fixtures and offering energy-efficient enhancements.
+McKinley Heating Service Experts’s plumbing professionals in Edmonton can help by fixing leaks, putting in low-flow fixtures and offering energy-efficient enhancements.

-If it isn’t practical to have a overhaul done, we can propose a state-of-the-art water heater to meet your household needs and budget.
+If it isn’t practical to have a overhaul completed, we can propose a state-of-the-art water heater to meet your household needs and resources.

 Call us at 780-800-7092 or contact us online to inquire about an appointment as soon as possible.